 If you roll over the payment to a Roth IRA, later payments from the Roth IRA that are qualified distributions will not be taxed (including earnings after the rollover).
 A qualified distribution from a Roth IRA is a payment made after you are age 591⁄2 (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000) and after you have had a Roth IRA for at least 5 years.
 In applying this 5-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
 Payments from the Roth IRA that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
-You do not have to take required minimum distributions from a Roth IRA Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+You do not have to take required minimum distributions from a Roth IRA during your lifetime.
+For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).